bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: lambda-bound variables in inferred templates are not looked up as imported globals, and tests cover that behavior.

+Status: implemented for lowered `Hs::LambdaExp` binders used by rule-template inference.

 ### 6. Move Synthetic Inference Modules Into The Context Abstraction

 Problem: `HaskellBindingContexts` compiles import-set context modules, but